Sun Wen appointed China football vice president

 Sun, who became captain of the Chinese team in 2000, is currently director of the women’s youth training department at the CFA.

 Sun scored 16 goals over two Olympic and four World Cup tournaments, including the 1999 edition in which China was runner-up to the United States.
+She also played two seasons with the Atlanta Beat of the now-defunct Women’s United Soccer Association.

 Also Thursday, Chen Xuyuan, former president of Shanghai International Port Group which owns China Super League team Shanghai SIPG, was elected CFA president and former China national team coach Gao Hongbo and deputy sports minister Du Zhaocai were also voted in as vice chairmen.